Operator network

 Frequently asked.

 Routing happens in three places.
 On every page footer, where the network column lists all four sister properties.
 On the homepage Network section, where each property's audience is named.
 In direct reply to inquiries that should have gone to a sister node.
 Routing is never reluctant and never apologetic.
-The firm routes because fit matters and because the network works.
+GMA routes because fit matters and because the network works.

 Common ownership, distinct positioning, separate engagement processes per property.
 A client engaged on one property is not automatically a client of another.
 If the work crosses scope, the right property is named and the introduction is made cleanly.
 Confidentiality is preserved across properties.